cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 ### ```start(self)```

 Method to start the actor.
+This method should be called before any other method in the session.

 Parameters: None